Risk Management Policy

 - Managers and staff at all levels will have a responsibility to identify, evaluate and manage or report risks, according to a consistent and comprehensive risk management framework (see below), which sets the context in which risks are identified, evaluated, controlled, monitored and reviewed.

-- Ownership of risk is allocated to individuals best placed to manage the risk – i.e. they have the authority and necessary resources to manage the risk.
+- Ownership of risk is allocated to individuals best placed to manage the risk – i.e. they have the authority, expertise and necessary resources to manage the risk.

 - The Gallery will foster a culture which spreads best practice, lessons learned and expertise acquired from risk management activities across the Gallery.